SimmonsRitchie/business-days-js/readme.md

 ```
 import businessDays from "business-days-js";

-const bDays = businessDays({state: "pa"}); // uses public holidays for Pennsylvania
+const bDays = businessDays({state: "pa"}); // use public holidays for Pennsylvania
 ```
-Consult 'advanced usage' for more information about customizing public holidays.
+Consult 'advanced usage' for more information about customizing holidays.

 ### Check business day